rakeshbodavula/AnimalRescue/README.md

 ## Pre-requisites: A browser

-## Steps : open my repo and clik on the pages and then check the deployed page
+## Steps : open my repo and click on the pages and then check the active and deployed page

 ## Ours is a Web Application